 - committed to ensuring that the apprentice(s) complete(s) the required 250 hours;

-- able to provide a dedicated work space; and
+- able to provide a dedicated work space or quality remote experience; and

 - able to pay an individual as a contractor.